 Identifying Relapse Triggers

-In early recovery it's important to learn how to identify relapse triggers.
+In early recovery it's important to identify relapse triggers.
 A trigger is an event or series of events that potentially causes you to drink, overeat or engage in addictive behavior.

 You may not aware of your triggers until you have a slip or relapse.
 What most people don't realize is that a relapse starts weeks or even months before actual use.
-Really, keep reading.
+Really, yep!
+Keep reading.

-It can be a specific event, such as a relationship problem, a loss, or change that triggers an inability to cope effectively.
+A trigger can be a specific event, such as a relationship problem, a loss, or change that causes stress and an inability to cope.

 If your first reaction is to ignore it and hope it goes away watch out!
 Any form of denial is a relapse warning sign.